Treatment for headaches

 Cluster headache treatment

-- Oxygen therapy is one of the primary cluster headaches.
+- Oxygen therapy is one of the primary causes of cluster headaches.
 Getting extra oxygen into your bloodstream can calm your body and help you manage pain.
 Breathing in oxygen through a mask at 7 to 10 liters per minute may bring significant relief within 15 minutes.
 Having an oxygen cylinder and regulator close at hand is not always practical, but some small units are available.
 Oxygen therapy may only postpone symptoms rather than alleviate them.

 - Melatonin is a hormone that your body uses to regulate your sleeping patterns.
 People who get cluster headaches often have low melatonin levels.
 Melatonin supplements are one cluster headache treatment that helps prevent cluster headaches before bedtime.